Voltano0/LINFO2142_server_project/README.md

 - *-C* allow us to add a label
 - *-f* specifies the path of the file containing the key.

-To finalize the configuration, we must add our public generated key into the *.ssh/authorized_keys* file in our RPI.
+To finalize the configuration, we must add our public generated key (contained inside the id_ed25519_rasp.pub file) into the *.ssh/authorized_keys* file in our RPI.

 ### Step 4 : configure SSH configuration file